 All Directors have a strong commitment to social justice and to ‘Building a Just Society’.

 Directors receive no remuneration for their role on the Board.
 They accept full responsibility for our governance, in accordance with the Australian Corporations Law, the Australian Charities and Not-for-profits legislation and community standards.We regularly review the composition and performance of the Board to ensure it has an appropriate mix of skills and experience and operates effectively.

-Patricia has held a diverse range of high level positions, including Secretary, Department of Human Services (Victoria) from 2000-07, Director of Consumer Affairs (Victoria) and Director of Occupational Health and Safety.
+She was a previous Global Lead Partner and National Partner-in-Charge, Health Sector at KPMG and a previous Secretary of the Victorian Government Department of Human Services.
+She held a number of roles with the Victorian Government over a period of more than 20 years.
+Patricia has held a diverse range of high level positions, including Director of Consumer Affairs (Victoria) and Director of Occupational Health and Safety.
 She is a Fellow of the Australian College of Health Services Executives and a National Fellow of IPAA.